 An experienced Bronx DWI lawyer knows that a charge of driving while impaired or intoxicated can often be challenged in court.
-Consult an accomplished criminal defense attorney who could act quickly in order to protect your rights and preserve evidence that could prove crucial to your case.
+Consult an accomplished criminal defense attorney from the Law Offices of Jeffrey Lichtman who could act quickly to protect your rights and preserve evidence that could prove crucial to your case.

 New York Vehicle and Traffic Law encompasses a number of different specific criminal offenses related to operating a motor vehicle while under the influence of alcohol or drugs.
 For many of these crimes, a violation is determined by whether the driver’s blood alcohol concentration or BAC has reached a certain level.
 The BAC is detected by a chemical test, which is often a breath test but can be a test of the driver’s blood, urine or saliva.

-Driving on public roads in New York is considered implicit consent to undergo a chemical BAC test if requested to do so by a police officer.
+Driving on public roads is considered implicit consent to undergo a chemical BAC test if requested to do so by a police officer.
 Refusal to take a test when requested is a separate criminal violation on its own.
-However, the chemical tests must be administered properly and according to statutory requirements in order for the results to be admissible in court.
-A Bronx DWI lawyer may be able to determine when and how to challenge the testing procedures as part of the defensive strategy.
+However, the chemical tests must be administered properly and according to statutory requirements for the results to be admissible in court.
+A Bronx lawyer may be able to determine when and how to challenge the testing procedures as part of the defensive strategy for a DWI case.

 The most common criminal offense involving driving under the influence of alcohol is a DWI—or, as it is described in New York Vehicle and Traffic Law §1192, driving while intoxicated.
 A driver is considered to be driving while intoxicated if they operate a vehicle with a BAC of .08 or higher.
 For drivers of commercial vehicles, the threshold for a DWI violation is even lower; .04 BAC or other evidence of intoxication is sufficient for a violation.